sweet-research-group/sweet-research-group.github.io/teaching/index.md

 Guests:

-Tianhe Li, PhD, Research Scientist, Meta
+- **Tianhe Li, PhD**, Research Scientist, Meta, _"From Metamaterials to Meta: How a Physicist Started Grading Llama"_